MileHacker Logo

 • Always seek permission before photographing individuals, notably for children.

-• Some museums or private establishments prohibit photography or flash.
+• A few museums or private establishments prohibit photography or flash.
 Observe signs.

-• Be mindful of privacy in residential areas; photographing homes without consent is not advisable.
+• Be mindful of privacy in residential areas; photographing homes without approval is not advisable.

 Taboos & Sensitive Topics